Global Variables

 1. A run starts and initial variables are created (custom input values + system values where applicable).

-2. Steps execute and script steps can append additional variables.
+2. Steps execute and supported step output can append additional variables.

 3. Variables are stored encrypted and shown in run details to authorized users.